 Buffalo chicken stuffed sweet potatoes was one of my favorite new-to-me meals when I started eating healthy.
 It's jam packed full of flavor!
 It's also made with simple ingredients, and ones that aren't hard to find "clean versions" of!

 Many of the versions of buffalo chicken stuffed sweet potatoes are scarce on the veggies.
 This one has extra added in!
-Not only is this a money saver, but you're getting way more nutrients this way too.
+Not only is this a money saver since you can make the meal stretch, but you're getting way more nutrients this way too.

 Check them out here and use code THECLEANHAPPYLIFE for 15% off!
 They also have salad dressings, ketchup and mustard, meat sticks, and beef jerky.
 All of their meat products, with the exception of their kid's products, are Whole30 approved.